Skip to main content

 • With love: He chose us before he created the world to be holy and blameless in his presence in love (Ephesians 1:4).
 From time eternal God purposed and chose us in love (Micah 5:2).

 • With purpose: We are called to reflect his image.
 Called to be a light to the world, salt that has flavor thus desired.
-Called to do good works (Ephesians 2:10), to proclaim His excellencies (1 Peter 2:9), and to live worthy of our calling (Ephesians 4:1).
+Called to be good works (Ephesians 2:10), to proclaim His excellencies (1 Peter 2:9), and to live worthy of our calling (Ephesians 4:1).

 Conclusion